These are the hidden gems of Prime Day 2023

 Sold by Amazon

 “My chihuahua is a senior now and doesn’t always make it outside in time.
-I’m looking for a spot cleaner like this Hoover model that’s portable and easy to use for quick cleanups.”
+A spot cleaner like this Hoover model that’s portable and easy to use for quick cleanups is just what I need.”

 Sold by Amazon